 We hope you will enjoy all the wonderful outdoor and online activities we have worked hard to plan this year.
 We also wish to thank our many sponsors of WinterFest.

 For Immediate Release

-City plans 6th Annual Easthampton WinterFest to celebrate winter and our community.
+City plans 9th Annual Easthampton WinterFest to celebrate winter and raise funds for Nashawannuck Pond.

-An Historical Ice Harvest on Nashawannuck Pond features historian, Dennis Picard.
+A Historical Ice Harvest on Nashawannuck Pond features historian Dennis Picard.
 Participants can try their hands at using a pond saw to "harvest" blocks of ice as they learn about Easthampton's part in the area's ice industry.
 Other outdoor activities include a nature walk at Arcadia, draft horse wagon rides and a fire by the pond.
 Ice carver MIke Rondeau will be creating an ice bar luge and table tops on the Keystone Mill patio.

 More information about sponsorship and volunteering are available on the pond's website: www.nashawannuckpond.org.
 For up to date information, join our mailing list, follow Nashawannuck Pond on Facebook and our Facebook events.
 All outdoor events are weather permitting and may be cancelled without notice.